-August is National Hair Loss Awareness Month, and it so happens that Bosley’s 40th Anniversary falls in August as well.
+August is National Hair Loss Awareness Month, and it so happens that Bosley’s Anniversary falls in August as well (Bosley was founded in August 1974).
 There is no better time for men and women who are concerned about hair loss to learn about the hair loss treatment options available to them.

 Hair loss affects over 50 million men and 30 million women in the US alone.
 With the amount of significance our society places on our appearance (hair is a big part!), it is not surprising that billions of dollars are spent on hair loss treatments each year.
 Some of these treatments work for temporary hair re-growth, some can slow down the progression of hair loss, and some fall under the mostly ineffective “lotions and potions” category.

 Some treatment solutions can help slow down the loss of hair, and some can help regrow some hairs with continued and diligent application of the treatment.
 But the fact is, hair transplantation remains the only permanent hair loss solution for people suffering from hereditary hair loss.

 To find the best solution for you, first you have to determine the cause of your hair loss.
 Hair loss caused by medical conditions can be reversed once the medical condition is treated.
 Hair loss brought on by stress tends to be temporary as well, and can be treated with the removal of the stress factor.
 However, the most common type of hair loss is Androgenetic Alopecia or male pattern baldness, which is hereditary.
 And because it is genetic, there is no avoiding it.